Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Abstract

 \section{Abstract}

 This study investigates the linguistic understanding of Large Language Models (LLMs) regarding signifier (form) and signified (meaning) by distinguishing two LLM assessment paradigms: psycholinguistic and neurolinguistic.
-Traditional psycholinguistic evaluations often reflect statistical biases that may misrepresent LLMs' true linguistic capabilities.
-We introduce a neurolinguistic approach, utilizing a novel method that combines minimal pair and diagnostic probing to analyze activation patterns across model layers.
+Traditional psycholinguistic evaluations often reflect statistical rules that may not accurately represent LLMs' true linguistic competence.
+We introduce a neurolinguistic approach, utilizing a novel method that combines minimal pairs and diagnostic probing to analyze activation patterns across model layers.
 This method allows for a detailed examination of how LLMs represent form and meaning, and whether these representations are consistent across languages.
-Our contributions are three-fold: (1) We compare neurolinguistic and psycholinguistic methods, revealing distinct patterns in LLM assessment; (2) We demonstrate that LLMs exhibit higher competence in form compared to meaning, with the latter largely correlated to the former; (3) We present new conceptual minimal pair datasets for Chinese (COMPS-ZH) and German (COMPS-DE), complementing existing English datasets.
+We found: (1) Psycholinguistic and neurolinguistic methods reveal that language performance and competence are distinct; (2) Direct probability measurement may not accurately assess linguistic competence; (3) Instruction tuning won't change much competence but improve performance; (4) LLMs exhibit higher competence and performance in form compared to meaning.
+Additionally, we introduce new conceptual minimal pair datasets for Chinese (COMPS-ZH) and German (COMPS-DE), complementing existing English datasets.\footnote{Code and data available \href{https://github.com/LinyangHe/LLM-Neurolinguistic-Subject}{here}.}